 • Rekindles memories and helps us appreciate what we had

 People say that you do not know what you have until its gone, well in this case that might not be more true, after their deaths holographic performances help us to rekindle the memories and appreciate the talent that is no longer with us, we are not going to forget Tupac again anytime soon, that performance reminded us why we called him a legend, and showed him to the people that did not have the opportunity to witness him live.

 If you did not have the opportunity to see him at Coachella, the haunting hologram of Tupac will be present at other concerts as the hologram goes on tour with, 50 cent, Eminem, Dr. Dre, Snoop Dogg and Wiz Khalifa.
 Well the tour is not set in stone yet but it would be the tour of the century,yes century!
 Tupac,50 cent, Eminem, Dr. Dre, Snoop Dogg and Wiz Khalifa could sale out every stadium across the world!
 Do you agree?
 These groups of super stars,rappers,entertainer, legends or whatever you want to call them all have a deep catalog of music!
 How much would to go to that concert?
-Do you think there is another group of artist that could pull this off?
+Do you

 The hip hop industry and all of its talented artists, rappers, singers and everybody down to the producers and composers have gotten a great deal attention from people all around the world especially the younger audiences and this has contributed immensely to the success of the industry, the hip hop and rap industry is one of the most successful there are around and its not hard to see why there are so many people quite literally hustling to get in, talent or no talent.
 Well the result of the success is evident on the pay check of the artists in the business, and these people do not earn peanuts.